-Wine and olive oil demonstrated antioxidant properties to protect against atherosclerosis, or the hardening of blood vessels, in a 2003 study.
-Further research is required to confirm this benefit of the diet.
+Wine and olive oil demonstrated antioxidant properties to protect against atherosclerosis, or the hardening of blood vessels, in

-An Italian studyhas linked the antioxidants and fiber content in the Mediterranean diet with good mental and physical health.
+An Italian study has linked the antioxidants and fiber content in the Mediterranean diet with good mental and physical health.

 Several studies have shown that those who follow a Mediterranean diet have lower fasting glucose levels that those do not.

 The dietary guidelines for those with diabetes as stipulated by the American Diabetes Association (ADA) are very similar to the guidelines for the Mediterranean diet.